ryancantrell321/QShield_v1.2_CLI/readme.md

 <h2>💻 Usage</h2>

 <p style="text-align: justify; font-size: 20px; color: darkred"><strong>FOR BOTH BACKUP MODE AND RESTORE MODE, PATH STRINGS
 SHOULD BE ENTERED WITHOUT QUOTATION MARKS!
-IT CAN CONTAIN UNDERSCORES BUT NOT SPACES OR MINUS SIGNS</strong></p>
+IT CAN CONTAIN UNDERSCORES BUT NOT SPACES OR MINUS SIGNS.
+BEFORE RESTORING, MAKE SURE YOUR DISK DIRECTORIES ARE ON THE SAME PATH WHEN YOU BACKED UP THE DATA!</strong></p>

 <p style="text-align: justify; font-size: 16px;">
     For backup, the software retrieves data from "%localappdata%/qBittorrent" and